AqwamCreates/DataPredict/docs/API/Models/ActorCritic.md

 #### Parameters:

 * numberOfReinforcementsPerEpisode: The number of reinforcements to decay the epsilon value.
+It will be also used for actor and critic loss calculations.

 * epsilon: The higher the value, the more likely it focuses on exploration over exploitation.
 The value must be set between 0 and 1.